 What do I need to know about voting at the polls on Election Day?

-You will be able to cast a ballot as long as you were in line before the polls closed.
-Use the state's voter portal to find a polling place near you.
+You can cast a ballot as long as you were in line before the polls closed.
+Use the state's voter information portal to find a polling place near you.

-All voting locations have special equipment to assist the hearing, visually or physically impaired.
+All voting locations have special equipment to assist individuals with hearing, visual or physical impairments.
 The secretary of state’s website has more information about resources available to people with disabilities.